 GRADES.
 Final grades will be determined according to relative positions and overall class performance.
-There will be a maximum of 550 points (600 for graduate students) for the course:
+There will be a maximum of 460 points for the course:

 Component Points

 Hour Exams (100 points each) 200

 Final Exam 200

-In-Class Activities (20 points each) 60
+In-Class Activities (15 points each) 60

 Total Points 460